Porsche 911 SWB (1965-1968)

 Auction Scorecard gavel in range 7 in 10

-We replayed 124 past auctions in this market — predicting each hammer price from market data before the sale (no hindsight).
-Typical miss: ±37%; the gavel landed inside our predicted range 7 in 10 of the time.
+We replayed 130 past auctions in this market — predicting each hammer price from market data before the sale (no hindsight).
+Typical miss: ±36%; the gavel landed inside our predicted range 7 in 10 of the time, and we lean slightly high on average.

 SoldCarOur rangeHammer